ulikk/panoviewer/README.md

 Libjpeg is statically included in the code, just put the content of jpegsr<x>.zip from the IJG in the "libjpeg" subdirectory before running CMake

+## Usage ##

+drag and rop any .jpg file on the panoviewer window to load the image

+mouse:
+- hold LMB and move : drag screen
+- hold RMB and move : scroll in direction

+keyboard:
+- H to toggle on screen help text
+- W,S to rotate view up/down
+- Q,E to de/increase field of view
+- C toggle compatibility render mode (shaders on/off)
+- SPACE toggle on-screen text